dannylekim/kantasky/docs/Notes.md

 Implement angular templating into the project
     -> use the UI kit PaperKit 2 Angular 4
 Everything on the todo obviously
-Attaching users and tasks to each other
+Attaching users and tasks to each other following the data structure Group API
-Adding groups and tasks to groups and users
 Email/SMS Notification
 Timer that starts how long you've been working on the task Inviting people to groups